podgorskiy/DRTK/docs/source/index.md

 # DRTK – Differentiable Rendering Toolkit

-DRTK is a PyTorch library that provides functionality for differentiable rasterization.
+DRTK is a Python package built on top of PyTorch, offering differentiable rasterization functionality.

-A typical flow looks like this:
+We focus on rasterization due to its speed, providing functionality which is typically common in real-time graphics, while leaving shading and lighting/material models for user implementation.

+Rasterization is a widely used rendering technique due to its speed and efficiency, especially for real-time applications.
+However, it presents challenges when used in differentiable rendering pipelines, particularly at visibility boundaries, where non-differentiable operations, such as discrete pixel coverage and occlusions, occur.
+DRTK implements a novel approach to computing gradients at these visibility discontinuities described in [**Rasterized Edge Gradients: Handling Discontinuities Differentiably**](https://arxiv.org/abs/2405.02508), overcoming the limitations inherent in rasterization’s fixed-grid structure and z-buffering.
+DRTK keeps the rasterization process intact and efficient while enabling gradient propagation through occlusion boundaries and geometry intersections.
+DRTK provides a set of differentiable components to build custom differentiable rendering pipelines, like the following:

-{bdg-primary}`transform` → {bdg-primary}`rasterize` → {bdg-primary}`render` → {bdg-primary}`interpolate` → {bdg-warning}`CUSTOM SHADING` → {bdg-primary}`edge_grad` → {bdg-warning}`LOSS FUNCTION`
+{bdg-primary-line}`model` → {bdg-primary}`transform` → {bdg-primary}`rasterize` → {bdg-primary}`render` → {bdg-primary}`interpolate` → {bdg-warning}`CUSTOM SHADING` → {bdg-primary-line}`rendered image` → {bdg-primary}`edge_grad` → {bdg-warning}`LOSS FUNCTION`

-where DRTK package provides:
-- {bdg-primary}`transform`  : projects the vertex positions from camera space to image space
+* **transform**: Projects vertex positions from camera space to image space.
-- {bdg-primary}`rasterize` : performs rasterization, where pixels in the output image are associated with triangles
-- {bdg-primary}`render` : computes depth and baricentric image
+* **rasterize**: Performs rasterization, mapping output pixels to triangles.
+* **render**: Computes depth and barycentric images.
-- {bdg-primary}`interpolate` : interpolates arbitrary vertex attributes
+* **interpolate**: Interpolates arbitrary vertex attributes.
-- {bdg-primary}`edge_grad` : module for computing gradients at discontinuities.
-For details refer to [**Rasterized Edge Gradients: Handling Discontinuities Differentiably**](https://arxiv.org/abs/2405.02508)

-While the following, typically implemented by the User:
-- {bdg-warning}`CUSTOM SHADING` : user implemented shading
-- {bdg-warning}`LOSS FUNCTION` : user implemented loss function
+* **edge_grad**: Computes gradients at discontinuities.
+* **CUSTOM SHADING** and **LOSS FUNCTION**: User-defined components for shading and loss calculation.

-## Hello Triangle
+## Hello Triangle!

-The "Hello Triangle" with DRTK would look like this:
+Here's a simple "Hello Triangle" example with DRTK:
 ```python
 import drtk
 import torch as th